Driven-Dissipative Dynamics of Measurement-Induced State Transitions: Quantum Model of MIST

 where $\rhoh$ is the density matrix and $\mathcal{D}\left[\ah\right](\rhoh) \equiv \ah\rhoh\ad - \frac{1}{2}\{\ad\ah, \rhoh\}$ is the Lindblad dissipator.

-This reduced description highlights the two-photon qubit–resonator coupling responsible for measurement-induced transitions, providing analytical access to the entanglement structure and nonequilibrium dynamics beyond semiclassical treatments.
+This reduced description highlights the two-photon qubit--resonator coupling responsible for measurement-induced transitions, providing analytical access to the qubit-conditioned quantum resonator response and nonequilibrium dynamics beyond semiclassical treatments.
 Defined in a reduced Hilbert space without explicit time dependence, our model enables analytical investigation of driven-dissipative dynamics and efficient numerical simulation at substantially lower cost compared to the full model.
-While we focus on the two-photon resonance of fluxonium as a concrete example, the framework extends naturally to higher-order multi-photon resonances~\cite{note1} and is broadly applicable across different superconducting qubit architectures.
+Although we focus on the two-photon resonance of fluxonium as a concrete example, the framework extends naturally to higher-order multi-photon resonances (see Appendix~\ref{app:multiphonon_extension}) and is broadly applicable across different superconducting qubit architectures.